QuentinRa/blog.quentinra.dev/maths/r/utils/plot.md

 * **French**: `Tableau de contingence`
 * **Function**: `balloonplot(table(x))`

-Remember that table is making a contingency table.
-You can visualize a contingency table using this function.
+Remember, that table is making a contingency table.
+You can visualize a contingency table using `balloonplot`.

 <hr class="sl">